 A few final thoughts about Port Lincoln shark diving.

 I mentioned earlier that Port Lincoln is a remote location.
 That’s an understatement.
 If you’re not familiar with Australia, it’s the south coast of this huge continent, and a good 600KM from Adelaide – the only major city on this otherwise undeveloped coast line.

 ‘Undeveloped’ is generally a good thing in this context, but the point is that it’s a hike to get here.
 There are 2 ways to Port Lincoln: by car (a 7 hour drive from Adelaide) or plane (roughly 35 minutes).
 There are no direct flights to Port Lincoln through Sydney or Melbourne.

 Also, much like the operations in Cape Town, Port Lincoln shark diving is a business.
 An eco-minded one, but a business none-the-less.

-Still, it’s worth the trip.
+To book a great white shark cage diving tour in Port Lincoln, use the search box below.
+Select your dates, then, in the destinations section, choose ‘Southern Australia’.
+Note that Abenaki is an affiliate of Dive-The-World, and we’ll get a commission if you book a tour.
+Still, it’s worth a search.
 This is the place to go cage diving with great whites in Australia, and one of only three spots on the planet where you can reliably see white sharks from a cage.
 Is it cheap?
 No. Convenient?
 Definitely not.
 But, if you’re a shark lover, or have a rather twisted bucket list, Port Lincoln shark diving is a must-do for folks who can’t live without the thrill of going eye to eye with a great white shark.